christophgil/ZIPsFS/README.md

 in the example setup.
 If a file exists in multiple source locations, the version from the leftmost source (the first one listed) takes precedence.
-To make the file system read-only, you can specify an empty string ("") as the first source.
-This disables file creation and modification and automatic virtual file generation.
+With an empty string as the first source,  the ZIPsFS file system read-only and file creation and modification is disabled.

-The physical file path, i.e., the actual storage location of a file, can be retrieved from a special metadata file created by appending ``@SOURCE.TXT`` to the filename.
+The physical file path, i.e., the actual storage location of a file, can be retrieved from a file formed by appending ``@SOURCE.TXT`` to the filename.

 For example, to determine the real location of: